ossf/scorecard/README.md

 ### View a Project's Score

-To see scores for the one million GitHub projects regually scanned by Scorecard, naviage to the Webviewer, replacing the placeholder text with the user/org and repository name: https://securityscorecards.dev/viewer/?uri=github.com/<user_name_or_org>/<repository_name>.
+To see scores for the one million GitHub projects regually scanned by Scorecard, navigate to the Webviewer, replacing the placeholder text with the user/org and repository name: https://securityscorecards.dev/viewer/?uri=github.com/<user_name_or_org>/<repository_name>.

 For example: [https://securityscorecards.dev/viewer/?uri=github.com/ossf/scorecard](https://securityscorecards.dev/viewer/?uri=github.com/ossf/scorecard).